 To read the 2016 Hollywood Writers Report click here.

 “The Guild has watched for years as the progress made by our industry has, in essence, flatlined.
 Today’s report makes it emphatically clear that our Guild needs not just to mirror a broken system, but to work to change it,” said WGAW President Howard A. Rodman.
 “We’ve already implemented successful Access Projects, in which diverse writers in film and television who have slipped between the cracks are put forward through a competitive selection process.
 Additionally we’ve put in place a Staff Writer Bootcamp, to give ‘diversity slot’ writers and others strategies for succeeding in their rooms; added an emphasis on the importance of hiring diverse staffs to the already robust Showrunner Training Program; hosted a public exploration of unconscious bias; scheduled workshops for our own leadership.
 Going forward, we are phasing in new programs to move toward the goal we all share: to ensure that at every level our industry becomes as inclusive as the audiences it serves.”

-“Our commitment to spotlight and create opportunities for our historically underrepresented members is yielding results,” said Tery Lopez, WGAW Director of Diversity.
+“Our commitment to spotlight and create opportunities for our historically underrepresented members is yielding results,” said Tery Lopez, WGAW Director of Inclusion and Equity.
 “Progress may not be as fast as we’d like, but of the 100 honorees selected since the inception of the TV and Feature Writer Access Programs more than half have gone on to secure staff positions or freelance work.”

-*2016 Hollywood Writers Report author Dr. Darnell Hunt and WGAW Director of Diversity Tery Lopez will be available for media interviews today; to schedule, please contact WGAW Communications Specialist Gregg Mitchell.
+*2016 Hollywood Writers Report author Dr. Darnell Hunt and WGAW Director of Inclusion and Equity Tery Lopez will be available for media interviews today; to schedule, please contact WGAW Communications Specialist Gregg Mitchell.